BarrathTb/BakersDozen/database-setup-guide.md

    - Right-click on "Databases" in the Object Explorer
    - Select "New Database"
-   - Enter "BakersDozen" as the database name
+   - Enter "DoughDozen" as the database name
    - Click "OK"

 3. **Run the SQL script**
    - Open the `supabase/migrations/20250321_initial_schema.sql` file
-   - In SSMS, with the BakersDozen database selected, click "New Query"
+   - In SSMS, with the DoughDozen database selected, click "New Query"
    - Paste the contents of the SQL file
    - Click "Execute"